Clifton High School, Bristol: History

-Boys first joined the Junior School in 1994, and the Sixth Form began accepting boys in 2008 and the school became fully coeducational the following year.
+Boys first joined the Junior School in 1994, and the Sixth Form began accepting boys in 2008.
+The school became fully coeducational the following year.

 The school is the only one in the region to operate the Diamond Edge model of education.
 This model means boys and girls are educated together from Nursery to Year 6, then separately in some subjects between Years 7 and 9.
 In Years 7 to 9 boys and girls are taught separately for English, Mathematics, Biology, Chemistry, Physics and Games.
 They are then taught together in all subjects from Years 10 to 13.
 The Diamond Edge Model was applied in 2009, and is currently directed by deputy head, Manolis Psarros.

 During the summer break of 2022, Clifton High School revamped some of its facilities and began construction of a new building for the Sixth Form.
 The same year, it was announced the school would be rebranding.
 The logo and possibly the uniform would be changed, and the school colours would be condensed into two colours—green and red.
 The school rebranding was made effective in September 2023, and introduced a new logo, tagline, and uniforms.

 Following Head of School Mr Matthew Bennett's sudden departure in August 2023, Mr Luke Goodman was promoted from his position of Deputy Head to the Acting Head.
 Mr Will Phelan assumed the role of Head of School in September 2024.

 Clifton High School has consistently been praised by external inspection agencies.
 A 2023 report by the Independent Schools Inspectorate found the school "Excellent" in both assessed categories (Academic and Other Achievements, Pupils' Personal Development); Ofsted has classified the school as "Outstanding" in all its judged criteria.